 Military Discharges may be registered at no charge in the Buncombe County Register of Deeds Office.
-Certified Copies are issued upon request (in person or in writing) also at no charge.
+Certified copies of registered discharges are also issued in person at no charge.

 In accordance with North Carolina General Statute 47-113.2, the parties authorized to access discharge documents are limited to the following:

 - The veteran or the veteran's widow or widower.

 - Agents and representatives of the veteran authorized in writing:

 - By veteran or veteran's widow or widower in a notarized authorization,

 - By a court to represent veteran, or